The origin of cold gas in the Circumgalactic Medium: Results

-After applying this algorithm to the cold CGM gas at $z\simeq 0.3$, we show a selection of particles with different origins in Fig. \ref{origin_trajectories}.
-In each row, we show a selection of 30 SPH particles labeled respectively with the origins "cooling CGM, outflowing", "cooling CGM, inflowing", "from disk" and "from satellites".
-In the left column, we show the trajectories projected in the 2D plane from $z\simeq 0.5$ to $z\simeq 0.3$, with dots becoming progressively smaller and fainter as we go to higher redshift.
+After applying this algorithm to the cold CGM gas at $z\simeq 0.3$, we found a selection of particles with different origins, and shown in Fig. \ref{origin_trajectories}.
+In each row, there is a selection of 30 SPH particles labeled with the origins ``cooling CGM, outflowing,'' ``cooling CGM, inflowing,'' ``from disk,'' and ``from satellites.''
+In the left column we show the trajectories projected in the 2D plane from $z\simeq 0.5$ to $z\simeq 0.3$, with dots becoming progressively smaller and fainter as we go to higher redshifts.
 Particles are shown in blue when they are cold and in red when they are hot.
-On the right column, the distance of each particle from the center is shown as a function of redshift.
-We notice that the behavior of particles cooling in outflow and coming from the disk is similar: all of them are located very close to the disk (reaching at most a distance $r\sim 25$ kpc from the center), and during their history they are periodically ejected from the disk and then fall back.
-So, the only distinction between the two criteria lies in the moment in the velocity and the distance from the center in which they cool down.
-We also notice that these particles are heated up and cool down many times during their motions.
-This multiple recycling of gas has been observed also in \citet{suresh2019zooming}, finding that 60\% of gas coming from the disk undergoes at least 2 cycles.
-A similar behaviour is found in the FIRE simulation \citep{angles2017cosmic} for the different types of galaxies analyzed (a massive dwarf spheroidal, Milky-Way mass systems and an early-type galaxy): the recycled-to-ejected mass ratio does not show a clear dependence on halo mass and on redshift ($f_\textsc{rec}\simeq 50-95\%$), while the average number of recycles is higher for low mass systems ($\langle N_\textsc{rec} \rangle \simeq 3-4$ for Milky-Way-like galaxies).
+In the right column the distance of each particle from the center is shown as a function of redshift.
+We note that the behavior of particles cooling in outflow and coming from the disk is similar: all of them are located very close to the disk (reaching at most a distance $r\sim 25$ kpc from the center), and during their history they are periodically ejected from the disk and then fall back.
+This means that the only distinction between the two criteria is the moment in the velocity and the distance from the center at which they cool down.
+We also note that these particles are heated up and cool down many times during their motions.
+This multiple recycling of gas has also been observed in \citet{suresh2019zooming}, finding that 60\% of the gas coming from the disk undergoes at least two cycles.
+A similar behavior is found in the FIRE simulation \citep{angles2017cosmic} for the different types of galaxies analyzed (a massive dwarf spheroidal, Milky-Way mass systems, and an early-type galaxy): the recycled-to-ejected mass ratio does not show a clear dependence on halo mass and on redshift ($f_\textsc{rec}\simeq 50-95\%$), while the average number of recycles is higher for low-mass systems ($\langle N_\textsc{rec} \rangle \simeq 3-4$ for Milky Way-like galaxies).